 If you’re completely new to Heroku logging, be sure to read our guide for beginners.

 That’s why we at Coralogix decided to make it easier for you to analyze them.
-From now on, with a click of a button, each of your Heroku router logs is going to be automatically parsed as JSON, allowing you to easily view its parameters graphically, filter by the different values, and enjoy informative Kibana dashboards.
+From now on, with a click of a button, each of your Heroku router logs is going to be automatically parsed as JSON, allowing you to easily view its parameters using graphs, filters and other visualizations.

 To get you started, we went ahead and created your first Dashboard that is included within the Heroku extension package along with a set of Heroku parsing rules and a set of predefined Heroku alerts.
 What you will need to do to get those is go to Coralogix Extension Packages and deploy the Heroku extension package.